tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide writing.md

 ---
 title: "The Writing of your Thesis"
-description: "The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. This chapter focuses on the writing of your thesis."
+description: "Part 3 of the Master Thesis Guide: the writing of your thesis, including LaTeX and formatting your paper."
 keywords: "master, thesis, guide, marketing, economics, management, tisem, research, guidance, preparation, question, proposal, skills, resources, writing, latex"
 date: 2023-07-10
 weight: 4